arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.19.16
+According to the "Zinester's Guide to Portland (5th Ed.)" and Wikipedia, Powell's City of Books is the largest independent bookstore in the world.
+They sure do have a lot of Sylvia Plath books.

 ### 03.18.16
 The FDA "alcohol line" stands at 0.5%.
 That is, any beverage whose alcoholic contents exceed that percentage are marked as booze.